SmayanKhanna/SmayanKhanna.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: CV
 nav: true
 nav_order: 5
 cv_pdf: cv.pdf # you can also use external links here
-description: My CV.
+description: You can find my professional and academic experiences detailed here.
 toc:
   sidebar: left
 ---